UN chief urges Russia to revive grain deal with Ukraine, warning ‘the most vulnerable’ will suffer

 The deal’s suspension as well as Russian attacks on the Black Sea ports of Ukraine have irked Russian ally China and as well as developing nations heavily dependent on the shipments to feed their people.

-Besides the grain deal, the effects of climate change on food production will figure in discussions at the Rome summit.
+Besides the grain deal, the effects of climate change on food production and distribution will figure in discussions at the Rome summit.

+“We need food systems that can help end this senseless war on our planet,” Guterres said.
+“Transformation means new, sustainable food systems that can reduce the carbon footprint of food processing, packaging and transportation.”

+Such transformation also demands that governments and businesses “take stronger and faster action to tackle the climate crisis and deliver environmental and climate justice,” he added.

 The way food is grown and produced is contributing to climate change, weakening the agriculture-food system, according to Corinna Hawkes, director of the division of food systems and food safety at the Rome-based U.N.
 Food and Agriculture Organization, which is hosting the summit.